DanielRinconHer/Simple-ATM/README.md

 # Simple-ATM
-Simple ATM useful for practicing basic JavaScript syntax
+Simple ATM useful for practicing basic JavaScript syntax.

+We deal with variables, conditionals, loops, classes.
+You can try it [**here**](https://danielrinconher.github.io/Simple-ATM/)